-Building a foundation of respect - Part 16
+Building A Foundation Of Respect – Part 16

 Welcome to the BuildForce blog on Respectful Workplaces!
 Here we explore issues and provide advice, research, tools, and checklists – everything our industry needs to create respectful and inclusive workplaces where everyone can succeed.
 Who will benefit?
 Leaders, managers, HR staff, and anyone who wants to understand how to create and support a Respectful and Inclusive Workplace.
 To meet the challenges of the 21st century, the Canadian construction and maintenance industry must be able to recruit and retain workers with a diversity of backgrounds such as Indigenous people, women, immigrants, and young workers.
 This means building respectful, safe and inclusive workplaces where all workers can succeed.
 Some of these challenges are: A quarter of a million skilled workers retiring over the next decade.
 Increased globalization demands more awareness of different cultures.
 The changing needs of a changing workforce.
 Increased demands for corporate social responsibility such as fairness and equity.